Kugruk River: Tributaries

 Windy Creek is a large tributary of the Kugruk River from the west.
-Its source is near that of Igloo Creek, which is tributary to the Agiapuk River.
+Its source is near that of Igloo Creek, which is a tributary to the Agiapuk River.
 Windy Creek flows across the strike of the bed rock in a deep canyon, cut in the Kugruk Plateau.
 The gravels seen at the mouth of this creek consist of greenstone, limestone, and mica-schist.
 The bed rock along the creek is reported to be a series of limestones and mica-schists.

 Neva Creek is a short tributary of the Kugruk River from the east side, about one-fourth of a mile above the mouth of Windy Creek.
 The bed rock at its mouth is gray mica-schist, highly metamorphosed.
 Sluicing was done in shallow gravels near the mouth of the creek during the summer.
 At the time of the writer's visit the camp was deserted, although the sluice boxes and canvas hose were still in position.

 North Fork is a large tributary of the Kugruk River from the east, about 10 mi above Windy Creek.
 Harris Creek flows into North Fork about 4 mi from its mouth.

 Coarse Gold Creek is a large tributary of the Kugruk River from the west side, about a mile above North Fork.
 It heads in the high divide between the Kugruk and Agiapuk drainages, and flows eastward, cutting across the strike of the schists and limestones.
 At the mouth of the creek the bed rock consists of highly altered mica-schists.